zeezephyr/urbanism-guide/content/en/appendix/nimby-rebuttals.md

 This depends on where you cut down the tree(s).
 In practical, relative terms, removing a handful of trees on private property in order to build housing within a city will always be significantly lower impact than doing it elsewhere.
 Places immediately outside the City of Austin have seen substantial tree cover loss as our surrounding hillside and forests are cut down in order to make way for sprawl.
 Along with fires, storm damage, and other contributors to tree cover loss; many of which have direct and indirect causes related to urban sprawl and human activity.

+Below is the total tree cover loss since 2000 in Travis and surrounding counties that make up the Austin Metropolitan Statistical Area (MSA).
+Notably almost all of this loss is outside the City of Austin.

 | County     | Tree Cover Loss (kha) | Tree Cover Loss (square miles) |
 |------------|-----------------------|--------------------------------|
 | Travis     | 8.2                   | 31.7                           |